Antoine de Lhoyer: Biography

-Born in the French commune of Clermont-Ferrand, Antoine de Lhoyer was a member of a wealthy bourgeois family.
+Antoine de Lhoyer was born on 6 September 1768 in the French commune of Clermont-Ferrand.
+He was a member of a wealthy bourgeois family.
 From an early age he was well educated in music, learning to play at first the harpsichord, then the five-string guitar.
 An early teacher may have been Pierre Jean Porro, a music teacher at the Royal Military School of Effiat, near Clermont.
 De Lhoyer moved to Paris in 1774.
 To further his musical education, he visited major European capitals, and by the age of 21 already enjoyed a reputation as a virtuoso guitarist.

 The rest of Lhoyer's life was to be buffeted by the momentous events of the French Revolution.
 A devout royalist, in 1789 he became a soldier in the Gardes du Corps du Roi, the bodyguard to Louis XVI.
 He fled from France after the massacre of guards by the crowd that invaded Versailles on 6 October 1789.
 By 1792, in Koblenz he had enlisted with the armée des Princes which joined with an allied army of Prussian and Austrian soldiers led by the Duke of Brunswick in an unsuccessful invasion of France in 1792.
 The years 1794-7 saw him participating in the campaigns with the Austrian army, and in 1799–1800 he served with counter revolutionary forces in the Army of Condé.
 He was wounded in battle and lost the use of his right hand for three years.
 He took refuge in Hamburg between 1800 and 1804 where his first known musical works were published (opus 12 to 18).